 1. Liming Tank

-a) Liming tank with stirrer and located adjacent to the top of the 1st carbonators are provided to ensure more uniform and thorough mixing of raw liquor and milk of lime.
+a) A liming tank with a stirrer and located adjacent to the top of the 1st carbonators is provided to ensure a more uniform and thorough mixing of raw liquor and milk of lime.

-b) The amount of milk of lime added to the raw liquor is controlled by adding proportionate volume of milk of lime in relation to flow of raw liquor going to liming tank.
+b) The amount of milk of lime added to the raw liquor is controlled by adding a proportionate volume of milk of lime to the flow of raw liquor going to the liming tank.

 c) The ratio of raw liquor and milk of lime can be adjusted to obtain the desired pH.